 The Q-Flushmount Perimeter Light, spaced at intervals of not more than 3 m, should be fitted around the perimeter of the landing area of the helideck or helipad/port.
 For any application, the Q-Flushmount Perimeter Light will not exceed a height of 25 mm above the surface.
 The Q-Flushmount Perimeter Light is made for flushmount facilities.
 When the Q-Flushmount Perimeter Light is used on the surface, a Q-Seating Pot will be needed to mount the Q-Flushmount Perimeter Light correctly.

 FLOODLIGHT EQUIPMENT - Safe passenger disembarking and surface illumination is the power of the Q-Floodlight.
 Because of its sleek design and easy to install baseplate, the Q-Floodlight is the perfect addition to your Heliplatform.
-For some decks it may be beneficial to improve depth perception by floodlighting the main structure or 'legs' of the platform.
+For some decks it may be beneficial to improve depth perception by floodlighting the main structure or

 The Q-Status Light System is the 750 cd, 120 flashes per minute status light system that can indicate when a helicopter is prohibited to land on your helideck.
 The status light system is easy to maintain and offers various features such as a gas sensor input and different intensities that can be controlled remotely.